Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Method

-CRPA resolves the phase mismatch between resolutions, but small visual discontinuities may still appear near LR--HR boundaries (\eg, slight density or texture shifts).
+PMA resolves the attention scale mismatch between resolutions, but small visual discontinuities may still appear near LR--HR boundaries (\eg, slight density or texture shifts).
 We mitigate these with a lightweight, localized harmonization step that operates only in a narrow band around the boundaries (\cref{fig:pad}).

-Given the LR and HR token masks, we first dilate each mask by $n_{\text{pad}}$ (e.g., 2) tokens to form an overlapping boundary band.
-At each diffusion step $t$, with noisy latent $x_t$ and current clean estimate $x_0$, we perform a bidirectional content exchange within this band: \begin{itemize}[leftmargin=*,nosep] \item \emph{Low$\rightarrow$High.} Upsample the LR portion of $x_0$ using a learned latent upsampler, re-noise it to timestep $t-1$, and replace HR tokens in the band for the next denoising step. \item \emph{High$\rightarrow$Low.} Downsample the HR portion of $x_0$, re-noise it similarly, and replace the LR tokens in the band. \end{itemize}
+Given the LR and HR token masks, we first dilate each mask by $n_{\text{pad}}$ (\eg, 2) tokens to form an overlapping boundary band.
+At each diffusion step $t$, with noisy latent $x_t$ and current clean estimate $x_0$, we perform a bidirectional content exchange within this band: \begin{itemize} \item \textbf{Low$\rightarrow$high.} Upsample the LR portion of $x_0$ using a learned latent upsampler, re-noise it to timestep $t-1$, and replace HR tokens in the band for the next denoising step. \item \textbf{High$\rightarrow$low.} Downsample the HR portion of $x_0$, re-noise it similarly, and replace the LR tokens in the band. \end{itemize}

-Because these tokens act only as attention context and not as final outputs, a small 25M resizer model is sufficient.
-This localized exchange reduces boundary artifacts without introducing global overhead.
+We train the latent up/downsamplers using paired targets obtained by pixel-space resizing and re-encoding, optimized with $\ell_1$ in latent space and $\ell_1+\mathrm{LPIPS}$ in pixel space.
+Because the exchanged tokens serve only as localized attention context rather than final output, a small resizer model (25M) is sufficient.